PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 <tr>
 <td><code>outputImages</code></td>
 <td><code>object</code> | <code>null</code></td>
 <td>Refer to the <code>img</code> property description of the pipeline prediction results.
-The images are in JPEG format and are Base64-encoded.</td>
+The images are in JPEG format and are Base64-encoded by default; returned as pre-signed URLs when URL-return mode is enabled.</td>
 </tr>
 <tr>
 <td><code>inputImage</code></td>
 <td><code>string</code> | <code>null</code></td>
 <td>The input image.
-The image is in JPEG format and is Base64-encoded.</td>
+The image is in JPEG format and is Base64-encoded by default; returned as a pre-signed URL when URL-return mode is enabled.</td>
 </tr>
 </tbody>
 </table>